dharunshoban30/MRI-Image-Classification/README.md

 ## Overview

 This project is the implementation and evaluation of four Convolutional Neural Network (CNN) models for classifying brain tumours using MRI images.
-The project was conducted as part of a study on the application of deep learning techniques in medical imaging, aiming to improve the classification accuracy of various brain tumour types, including **Glioma, Meningioma, Pituitary Tumours, and No Tumour.**
+The project was conducted as part of a study on the application of deep learning techniques in medical imaging, aiming to improve the classification accuracy of various brain tumour types, including **Glioma, Meningioma, Pituitary Tumours, and No Tumour.** The datasets were obtained from Kaggle.

 ## Project Details